 Q: Can Covenant Eyes monitor the web addresses viewed with all apps?

-A: We don’t currently report the specific pages viewed, but we do monitor the top-level domains visited across all apps, report all of them in the detailed browsing log, and show the Highly Mature ones on the Accountability Report.
+A: We don’t currently report the specific pages viewed, but we do monitor the top-level domains visited across all apps, report all of them in the Detailed Browsing Log, and show the Highly Mature ones as Incidents on the Accountability Report.
 That means that if you visit a known pornography site, we will report it, whether you visited it via Private Browsing on your web browser or through Twitter or even through your Bible app.

 Q: Can I tell what web content on my Report came from my phone?

 A: The emailed Report does not show any device information.
 However, by clicking “View Full Report,” you will be taken to the Reports Dashboard, where you can see more detail, such as the operating system and browser.